 - Scissors or Rotary cutter and mat

 - Hand sewing Needle

 Getting Started and Pattern Download

 - Download and print TWO COPIES of each of the TWO patterns: Hot Pad Front and Hot Pad Pocket.
 These two patterns have been bundled into one PDF to make the download easier.

 IMPORTANT: Each pattern is ONE 8½” x 11″ sheet.
 You must print the PDF at 100%.
 DO NOT SCALE to fit the page.
 There is a guide bar on each page so you can confirm your final printout is to scale.

 - Cut out each pattern along the solid line.

 - Align the center arrows and tape together the two copies of each pattern to make the two complete pattern pieces.

-- From the fabric for the the apron skirt’s top panel, the apron’s waist ties, and the front, bac, and pocket of hot pad A (Recipes in Retro in our sample), fussy cut the following:
+- From the fabric for the the apron skirt’s top panel, the apron’s waist ties, and the front, back, and pocket of hot pad A (Recipes in Retro in our sample), Fussy cut the following:

 ONE 36″ wide x 14″ high rectangle for the top skirt panel